Play Gomoku Online – Five in a Row

 What does “overline” mean?

 An “overline” is a line with more than five stones of the same color in a row—horizontally, vertically, or diagonally.
-In some variations of Gomoku, it does not count as a win if the line is longer than five.
+In some standard rule sets, an overline does not count as a win and must be avoided.

 Who starts the game?